EU bank watchdog sticks to capital target

 The EBA said that following its "stress test" of the industry in 2011, banks in the EU have collectively raised 205 billion euros in new capital and that had not significantly reduced their lending.

-EU banks had to meet the EBA's 9 percent target by June, but the regulator said four lenders failed: Italy's Monte dei Paschi; Cyprus' Marfin Popular Bank and Bank of Cyprus; and Slovenia's NKBM.
+EU banks had to meet the EBA's 9 percent target by June, but the regulator said four lenders failed: Italy's Monte dei Paschi (BMPS.MI); Cyprus' Marfin Popular Bank and Bank of Cyprus; and Slovenia's NKBM.

 "It's an important step forward but there's still some way to go.
 The capital raised needs to stay in the system," EBA Chairman Andrea Enria told Reuters.